AaltoSciComp/scicomp-docs/rse/grant-applicants.rst

 interactive visualisations, etc.).

-Make sure you mention the general Science-IT infrastructure in the "research environment" section, as the basic service provided by Aalto.
+Make sure you mention the general Science-IT infrastructure in the "research environment" section, i.e., the basic service provided by Aalto.
 You can copy something from the boilerplate text (first link in this section).